MichaelSasser/docker_images/README.md

 # Docker images

-The images created by this repository are intended to be used with [act](https://github.com/nektos/act), to Run your GitHub Actions "locally".
+The images created by this repository are intended to be used with [act](https://github.com/nektos/act), to Run your GitHub Actions locally or in a CI environment like the one Gitea and Forgejo provide.

 > [!IMPORTANT]
 > This is a hard fork of
 > [catthehacker/docker_images](https://github.com/catthehacker/docker_images)
 > which at the time of forking seemed to be abandoned.
 This fork is not
-> intended to be a (drop-in) replacement but rather a (temporary?)
+> intended to be a (drop-in) replacement but rather a continuation of the
-> continuation of the original project with changes.
-Instead of having
+> original project with changes that are useful to me.
-> multiple image variants for different use cases, this fork only has
-> a one, with a default set of tools and packages that
-> are used to myself on my Forgejo instance.

 ## The Default Image

 This image is based on the "Custom", "Rust" and "JavaScript" image from the original project.
 Many of the JavaScript tools have been removed and some Python and Rust tools have been added.
-The latest image is now based on Ubuntu 24.04 with Node 22 as the default.
+The images are based on Ubuntu 24.04 with Node 22 as the default.

+I initially kept the complex build system from the original project, because changing it meant a lot of work, with no benefit to the resulting images.
+Due to recent issues and timeouts from the external repositories I decided to put in that work.
+I first simplified the build system using docker buildx, just to make it potentially even more complex in the end.
+The advantages we get from this are natively built multi-arch images.
+Meaning no qemu emulation layer anymore and quicker turnaround times for builds.

 ### Images